iperezav/iperezav.github.io/papers/ivan_perez_avellaneda/main.md

   to left, we allow the broadcasting of the computation of the iterative integral to all permutations of a length.
-Assuming the input is sufficiently well approximated by piece-wise step functions in a fine-enough partition of the time interval, the minimum boundary box (MBB) of a rechable set is computed by means of polynomials.
+Assuming the input is sufficiently well approximated by piece-wise step functions in a fine partition of the time interval, the minimum bounding box of a rechable set is computed by means of polynomials in terms of the inputs.
 To solve the optimization problem, the SciPy library is used.

 ---